Class 10 > Science Class 10 > NCERT Exemplar: How do Organisms Reproduce?

 Ans.

-Following changes occur in the uterus if fertilization does not occur
+The following changes occur in the uterus if fertilization does not occur

-• Extra lining of Uterus degenerates
+• The extra lining of the Uterus degenerates

-• Unfertilized egg gets discharged
+• An unfertilized egg gets discharged

 • Menstruation takes place

-Q.45.
-What changes are observed in the uterus subsequent to implantation of young embryo?
+Q45: What changes are observed in the uterus subsequent to implantation of young embryo?

-Q.46.
-What are the benefits of using mechanical barriers during the sexual act?
+Q46: What are the benefits of using mechanical barriers during the sexual act?

-(ii) Non-transmission of Infections - There is no transfer of diseases from the infected person to non-infected person.
+(ii) Non-transmission of Infections - There is no transfer of diseases from the infected person to the non-infected person.

-Q.47.
-In the given Figure, label the parts and mention their functions
+Q47: In the given Figure, label the parts and mention their functions

 NCERT Exemplar: How do Organisms Reproduce? | Science Class 10